Resonant ultrasound spectroscopy: Samples

 RUS can be applied to a great range of samples sizes, with a minimum in the order or a few hundred micrometers, but for the measurement of mineral elasticity it is used on samples typically between 1 mm and 1 cm in size.

 The sample, either a fully dense polycrystalline aggregate or a single crystal, is machined in to a regular shape.
 Theoretically any sample shape can be used, but you obtain a substantial saving in computational time using rectangular parallelepiped resonators (RPR), spherical or cylindrical ones (less time savings with cylinders).

 Since the accuracy of the measure depends strictly on the accuracy in the sample preparation, several precautions are taken: RPRs are prepared with the edges parallel to crystallographic directions; for cylinders only the axis can be matched to sample symmetry.
 RUS is rarely used for samples of lower symmetry, and for isotropic samples, alignment is irrelevant.
 For the higher symmetries, it is convenient to have different lengths edges to prevent a redundant resonance.

 Measurements on single crystals require orientation of the sample crystallographic axes with the edges of the RPR, to neglect the orientation computation and deal only with elastic moduli.

 Polycrystalline samples should ideally be fully dense, free of cracks and without preferential orientation of the grains.
 Single crystal samples must be free of internal defects such as twin walls.
 The surfaces of all samples must be polished flat and opposite faces should be parallel.
 Once prepared, the density must be measured accurately as it scales the entire set of elastic moduli.

 Transducers

-Unlike all other ultrasonic techniques, RUS ultrasonic transducers are designed to make dry point contact with the sample.
+RUS ultrasonic transducers are designed to make dry point contact with the sample.
 This is due to the requirement for free surface boundary conditions for the computation of elastic moduli from frequencies.
 For RPRs this requires a very light touch between the sample's corners and the transducers.
 Corners are used because they provide elastically weak coupling, reducing loading, and because they are never vibrational node points.
 Sufficiently weak contact ensures no transduced correction is required.